alex-hladun/tweeter/README.md

 - Can't post tweet with Cmd + Enter.
 - Add Flag / Retweet / Like functionality.
 - Add user database / login features.
 - Currently set up to only load the latest tweet from database when posting.
-If this have concurrent users, I would set up to remove / re-load all tweets.
+If implementing with concurrent users, I would set up to remove / re-load all tweets.